Contents Tour Biographies Links

 Bernie Zuch

 Our friend Bernie Zuch says: Although I’m presently retired from the motion picture industry, I’ve been working there as a Sound Production Mixer since 1970.
 My work has usually kept me in the greater NY metropolitan area.
 I’ve worked on a few movies (Godfather 1, American Psycho, Natural Enemies… etc. etc.) I decided early in my career to stick with TV commercials.
 Much less stress, no crazy hours and much better pay!
-Working in this area has been a most gratifying experience even though Sound guys really don’t get the credit they fully deserve.
+Working in this area has been a most gratifying experience even though sound guys really don’t get the credit they fully deserve.

 Location recording has always been a challenging event (or nightmare).
 Locations are generally chosen for their visual “look,” never considering sound issues or associated problems.
 Coming up with a good useable tracks on these locations wasn’t easy.
 In spite of uncontrollable ambient noise, planes, trucks, neighbors and some egotistical directors… somehow I overcame it.
 Now it seems that radio mics have taken over!
 I was often told to just “wire up everybody!”
 In my opinion, hiding mics under clothing and other areas of the body just isn’t the way to record natural sound.
 The overhead boom mic has always been my first choice.
 All of our classic films were recorded that way.